 Your role as a manager

 As we just covered, communication is key to maintain productivity and keep people from feeling alone, but to add to this your role as a manager will become even more important in order to keep your team motivated.
+Verification is also important, so work from home tracking software may prove to be helpful in this scenario.
 A personal daily or weekly check-in with each individual member will help to remind them that you are there to help them.
 These check-ups do not necessarily have to last long, a quick 5-10 minute chat asking basic questions about how they feel, how they are finding working from home should suffice, but we also recommend you try to add a personal touch, perhaps adding a more casual note at the beginning or end of the chat.
 Additionally, if possible you want to have these short meetings via a video call, speaking to someone you can see provides more of a connection than an email or a voice over the phone.